 Board of Directors / Management

-The young priest holds a B.A. in Religion and Sociology from the University of Ghana; a Post-Graduate Diploma in Education from the University of Cape Coast, as well as an M.A. in Public Relations, from Iona College, New Rochelle, New York.
-Fr.
-Dominic authored two books: the first is “Overcoming the Judas Complex-A Tap Into Grace” published by Xlibris.com in 2012 and the second is a small poem book in e-format titled “Cry of the Hopeless-Inspiring Personal Poems for Daily Living” also published by WestBowPress in 2012.
+The young priest holds a Bachelor’s degree in Religion and Sociology from the University of Ghana, a post-graduate diploma in Education from the University of Cape Coast, and a Master’s degree in Public Relations from Iona College in New York.
+He is also the author of two published books, both in 2012 – “Overcoming the Judas Complex – A Tap Into Grace” and “Cry of the Hopeless: Inspiring Personal Poems for Daily Living.”

 Linda Mortenson, Chief Financial Officer and Fundraising

 Linda Mortenson was a Managing Director at Oppenheimer Capital where she worked for fifteen years as an Equity Research Analyst and Portfolio Manager.
 She oversaw the investment management of client portfolios totaling $10 billion and was instrumental in the growth of that business.
 Prior to that she worked at the Investment Bank, Keefe, Bruyette and Woods, where she was a bank stock analyst.

 She has also worked as an auditor with a public accounting firm.
 She is a Certified Public Accountant and a Chartered Financial Analyst.

 Linda holds an MBA in Finance from New York University where she graduated with honors.
 She also holds a BS degree in Accounting from SUNY Binghamton where she graduated summa cum laude.

 She has volunteered on numerous occasions at her son’s school and with the following charities: Visiting Neighbors, God’s Love We Deliver and The Friends Shelter.